MaticFijavz/kernelSamNeVemImenaSe/README.md

 Makefile instructions:

+./build.sh: compiles the bootloader and kernel and needed object/binary files

+make clean: remove the compiled binaries

-make (all): compile the (for now) bootloader and the 32 bit protected mode kernel
+DEPRECATED, need target and prefix exporting: make (all): compile the (for now) bootloader and the 32 bit protected mode kernel

-make clean: remove the compiled binary